stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 ### Catching Signals

-Let's another layer of complexity but adding a second way to abort our
+Let's add another layer of complexity by adding a second way to abort our
 application: We repeat the `idleExample` but with a larger value for the upper bound of the counter.
 In addition, we add a handle to catch `SIGINT` (pressing `Ctrl-C` at the console) that will also abort